catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 .. image:: user-invite-object-store.png

+This will send an email to your existing account, but logically, on the cloud, it is counted as a separate account with its own access and permissions.
 Once you have this new account created, you will need to confirm that is has a set of ec2 credentials.
-You can do so with the following command:
+You can do so by sourcing the RC file associated with this account and using the following command:

 .. code-block:: bash